Board of Directors

 CEO, edX and Professor, Massachusetts Institute of Technology

 Anant taught the first edX course on circuits and electronics from MIT, which drew 155,000 students from 162 countries.
 He has served as the director of CSAIL, MIT's Computer Science and Artificial Intelligence Laboratory, and is a professor of electrical engineering and computer science at MIT.
 He is a successful serial entrepreneur, having co-founded several companies including Tilera Corporation, which created the Tile multicore processor, and Virtual Machine Works.
 Anant won the Maurice Wilkes prize for computer architecture, and MIT's Smullin and Jamieson prizes for teaching.
 Scientific American selected his work on organic computing as one of 10 World- Changing Ideas in 2011, and he was named in Forbes' list of top 15 education innovators in 2012.
 He is also the 2016 recipient of the Harold W. McGraw, Jr. Prize for Higher Education, which recognized his work in advancing the MOOC movement.
-Additionally, he is a recipient of the Padma Shri award from the President of India.
+Additionally, he is a recipient of the Padma Shri award from the President of India and was named the Yidan Prize for Education Development Laureate in 2018.
 Anant holds a Ph.D. from Stanford and a bachelor's from IIT Madras.
 Anant's twitter handle is @agarwaledu.

 Executive Vice Chancellor & Provost of the University of California, Berkeley